dhamano/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+PropTypes are used to check the javascript type of the props being passed down to a component.
+It's important to type-check to cut down on risks of errors being made from sending a component the wrong type of data that it needs.

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?
+Render is an event that happens on the mounting and updating phase of the react lifecycles.
+It's where components are rendered when their props are changed but before the browser's DOM gets updated.

-- [ ] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Component?
+HOCs are a function that takes in a component and returns a new component so that components can share funcationality between themselves.
+This keeps code DRY.

-- [ ] What are three different ways to style components in React?
+- [x] What are three different ways to style components in React?
 Explain some of the benefits of each.
+Plain CSS gives us a straight forward way to style components as in a regular site.
+We can use SCSS to render our CSS which will make it easier to maintain and update by keeping css compact and allowing us to separate them by component.
+Styled components allow us to create components that are styled and allows us to tie the css and the component closer together.

 ## Project Setup